ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/chronic_kidney_disease/index.rst

 Assumptions and Limitations
 +++++++++++++++++++++++++++

-* EMR = 0 for all states, except for Stage V.

-* Stage V is the only Stage which is fatal, where there will be YLLs and Deaths.
+In the vivarium model, a limitation is that there will be no incidence or transition between states.
+This means the vivarium model is omitting incidence and remission rates, which is different than GBD 2017.

 Cause Model Diagram
 -------------------